MLI-lab/Robustness-CS/README.md

 The [adversarially-filtered](https://rice.box.com/shared/static/9h55fkst76e0k5f8te5xayy5jbysy18y) dataset which we created using the invertible Recurrent Inference Machine ([i-RIM](https://arxiv.org/pdf/1706.04008.pdf)).

 A subset of fastMRI which contains real-world.
-We took the annotations from [fastMRI_BB_abnormalities_annotation](https://github.com/fcaliva/fastMRI_BB_abnormalities_annotation) and created a set of lateral and medical meniscus samples which is available [here](https://rice.box.com/shared/static/gkiwjo0z3attt2qhon97pgi0dgclr66t).
+We took the annotations from [fastMRI_BB_abnormalities_annotation](https://github.com/fcaliva/fastMRI_BB_abnormalities_annotation) and created a set of lateral and medical meniscus samples which is available [here](https://rice.box.com/shared/static/gkiwjo0z3attt2qhon97pgi0dgclr66t) (see small_features_real_worl_pathology.ipynb to find out how to use this data).

 # Running the code